-- LEO satellites are stations between 160km and 2,000km in altitude. - High enough to stop it slowing down by "grazing" the denser parts of the earth's ionosphere - Not so high that it loses the radiation protection afforded by the Inner Van Allen belt. - At a height of 550km, the minimum signal propagation delay to reach the satellite and back is 3.7ms, at 25° it's 7.5ms, and at the horizon it's 18ms screenshot from starwatch app
+- LEO satellites are stations between 160km and 2,000km in altitude. - High enough to stop it slowing down by "grazing" the denser parts of the earth's ionosphere - Not so high that it loses the radiation protection afforded by the Inner Van Allen belt. - At a height of 550km, the minimum signal propagation delay to reach the satellite and back is 3.7ms, at 25° it's 7.5ms.

+screenshot from starwatch app